katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 The F-statistic for the whole model is 34 and that means difference in variance is significant because the corresponding p-value is less than 0.05.
-The âResiduals vs Fittedâ plot and the âScale-Locationâ plot are showing us our linear relationships within residuals and it looks a bit weird because we have categorical variables in our model but the overall fitness is fine.Finally, âResiduals vs Leverageâ shows us observations exhibiting a high degree of leverage on our regression.
+The “Residuals vs Fitted” plot and the “Scale-Location” plot are showing us our linear relationships within residuals and it looks a bit weird because we have categorical variables in our model but the overall fitness is fine.Finally, “Residuals vs Leverage” shows us observations exhibiting a high degree of leverage on our regression.